ConveyorLabs/conveyorlabs.github.io/docs/DEXAggregator.md

 This reduces unnecessary external calls or token transfers, which reduces the amount of on-chain processing needed to perform the swap, resulting in a much more gas efficient swap.

-All calldata is send and received from our API, which syncs with all v2/v3 based pool for each chain Conveyor is deployed to.

 !!!
 Example: A trader wants to swap _X_ amount of _Token A_ for _Token C_
 !!!